-As the municipal animal shelter in the fourth largest city in the United Sates, BARC has numerous initiatives occurring simultaneously: Animal Control, pet licensing, outreach, education, spay/neuter, and many, many more.
+As the municipal animal shelter in the 4th largest city in the United States, BARC has numerous initiatives occurring simultaneously: animal control, pet licensing, outreach, education, spay/neuter, and many, many more.

 For ways you can help, please check the links above or visit http://www.houstontx.gov/barc/!

 BARC can never turn away an animal.
 Whether the animal is a goat, a goose or an alligator; a thirteen-year-old schnauzer or a one-day-old kitten; an emaciated dog or an obese cat; a kitten with chemical burns, or a cat shot with an arrow; BARC takes them all.
 And, because of Houston’s climate and size, they never get a break.
 The animals are constantly coming in.
 BARC needs your help with the animals that need special care.
 They might be too young, too sick, or too shy.
 They may have ringworm, mange, or heartworms.
 They may be mothers nursing kittens or orphaned kittens in need of bottle-feeding.
 All of them need help.
 They need you.

 Fosters change lives.
 Fosters put in the time and effort the shelter sometimes just isn’t able to due to the numbers of animals they have.
 Sometimes all a foster needs to do is provide some love and patience and a second chance to a shy dog; other times it’s waking up at three a.m. to bottle-feed some hungry kittens.
 There are many options within fostering and many levels of time and emotional commitment.
 With every kind of fostering, though, the goal is the same: to help every foster animal become adoptable and to find every foster animal a forever home.
 We can’t control the number of animals coming into BARC, but you can help control the number that make it into loving homes.
 You can help us give these animals a chance.